 Our LIBRARY includes some very valuable information about Texas transportation.
-They are here for you to download, including these new items:
+They are here for you to download.

 Spending on highway projects nationwide is at least $50 billion a year short of meeting minimum needs according to the U.S. Department of Transportation's biannual report to Congress.
 The Highway Trust Fund will run dry later this year without action and moves to find sustainable funding in addition to the federal fuels tax are again being discussed.
 The U.S. Chamber is advocating an increase in the federal gasoline tax but that is given little chance of passage.
 [Read More]

 Lt.
 Gov. David Dewhurst and House Speaker Joe Straus have made their interim charge assignments to the legislative committees dealing with transportation.
 None of the charges deals directly with the large and growing transportation project funding gap facing Texas.
 Additional charges are expected later in the year.
 [Read Interim Charges]

 Texas Transportation Commission Chairman Ted Houghton told a TAoT audience that local cities and counties will have to come up with part of the money to fund many future highway projects in Texas.
 He said the state has so many other needs that the Legislature is unlikely to ever provide the funding TxDOT needs to keep up with explosive growth and aging roads and bridges.
 He recalled his widely reported 2005 comment that the "road fairy" is dead.
 [Read More]